Kitura/BlueSSLService/README.md

 * OS X 10.11.0 (*El Capitan*) or higher
 * Xcode Version 7.3.1 (7D1012) or higher the above toolchain (*Recommended*)
-* OpenSSL: openssl-1.0.2g.
+* OpenSSL: openssl-1.0.2g or higher.
 Available via `brew install openssl`.

 ### Linux

 * Ubuntu 15.10 (or 14.04 but only tested on 15.10)
 * The Swift Open Source toolchain listed above
+* OpenSSL is provided by the distribution

+### Package Dependencies

+* BlueSocket v0.15.6 or higher
+* OpenSSL-OSX v0.2.4 or higher for OS X
+* OpenSSL v0.2.0 or higher for Linux

+*Note:* See `Package.swift` for details.

 ## Build